VitorHMata/GitLinux/README.md

 ## Script Explanation

-- The script creates a directory named "log" in /tmp (or increments the name if it already exists).
+- The script creates a directory named "log" in /tmp.
+- If log folder already exist create folder with name "log1" and prints "Log folder already exists.
+Creating a Log1 folder".
+- If log1 folder already exist create prints "Log1 folder already exists.".
 - It then creates an "output.txt" file inside the "log" directory.
 - The script exports the path of "output.txt" as an environment variable called LOG_FILE.
 - It runs `ls -lah` and appends the output to LOG_FILE.